-The Canadian Orthopaedic Foundation is Canada's only health charity dedicated solely to helping people maintain and restore their bone and joint, or orthopaedic health.
+The Canadian Orthopaedic Foundation is Canada's only health charity dedicated solely to helping people maintain and restore their bone and joint, or orthopaedic, health.
+Below is an abbreviated list of resources that address clubfoot.
+Visit our website at www.orthoconnect.org for others.